VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/git.md

 ---

-Note though, you probably don't want to clone *everything* as git, espcially if it's someone eles' repo you grabbing to build yourself, as sometimes it will try to authenticate with git and fail because you don't have permissons to access the repo.
+Note though, you probably don't want to clone *everything* as git, especially if it's someone eles' repo you're grabbing to build yourself, as sometimes it will try to authenticate with git and fail because you don't have permissions to access the repo.
 This is an annoying edge case and *usually* doesn't matter, but it can.

 {{< /details >}}

-[TODO] adding GPG key to accout for Github verrified thing
+[TODO] adding GPG key to account for Github verified thing

 [TODO] Github PR to OpGuides